-Salted duck eggs are not usually eaten directly as a protein, like you do with a normal chicken egg.
-It is VERY salty, and it is most commonly used as a condiment to enhance flavours of dishes.
+Salted duck eggs are not usually used directly as a protein, as you do with a normal chicken egg (mixed in salads, baking, etc).
+It is VERY salty, and it is most commonly used as a condiment to enhance the flavors of dishes.

 A simple way and common way to use it would be to boil it as is, and eat it with a plain bowl of rice congee or plain white rice.

-A few other ways they are used in savoury and sweet dishes are:
+A few other ways they are used in savory and sweet dishes are:

-- The egg yolks can be stuffed into sticky rices or moon cakes
+- The egg yolks can be stuffed into sticky rice or moon cakes

-- Mixed into a sweet filling and stuffed into a dessert pastry or bun
+- Mixed into a sweet filling and stuffed into a dessert pastry, bun, or dumplings.

 - ...the ideas are endless as long as you are adventurous! 🙂